 - Risk of Service Termination (Magento, for example, recently terminated their ‘Magento Go’ service forcing all users to either leave or migrate to another service)

 Choosing an ecommerce platform for your online business is not a decision to be taken lightly.
-While you might be tempted to use the most well-known provider offering you the cheapest and easiest solution, this is a decision you could come to regret.
+While you might be tempted to use the most well-known provider offering you the cheapest and easiest solution, this is a decision you could come to regret later after you've grown.

 If you later find that your inability to attract and convert visitors is restricted – not by the appeal of your products – but by the limited features of your ecommerce platform, you might wish you had spent more time researching the best solution before you invested time and money in a second-rate platform.

-All of the ecommerce platforms that scored in the top 3 positions of this study (Magento, WooCommerce & Shopify) should be a pretty safe bet for most small to medium-sized ecommerce businesses.
-If you’re using one of the other platforms and you’d like to switch to a more modern and well-optimized solution, Shopify makes it easy for to do it by walking you through the process.
+All of the ecommerce platforms that scored in the top positions of this study (Shopify, 3dCart, Magento & WooCommerce) should be a pretty safe bet for most small to medium-sized ecommerce businesses.
+Click here if you want to explore more Shopify alternatives.
+If you're using one of the other platforms and you'd like to switch to a more modern and well-optimized solution, Shopify makes it easy for to do it by walking you through the process.

 While BigCartel did not receive the lowest score in this study, it did stand out as the platform for which most of the SEO features included in the study were not available even at additional cost.